See official C.V. (English)

 Rodrigue Tremblay is a former Woodrow Wilson fellow, a Ford International Fellow and winner of the Condorcet Prize.
 He is now professor emeritus of economics and of international finance at the University of Montreal, after having occupied the positions of full professor of economics at the University of Montreal, president of the North Economics and Finance Association, president of the Canadian Economics Society, and advisor to numerous organizations and governments.
 He has traveled extensively in the Middle East, in North Africa and in sub-Sahara Africa.

 In 1968, Dr. Tremblay was adviser to the Bank of Canada.
 In 1969, he wrote the basic textbook "Economics", which has been reedited many times since.
 In 1969-70, he acted as chief economist of the Commission of Inquiry into the Quebec liquor trade, whose report proposed that wine be sold in private grocery stores in addition to the Quebec Liquor Board stores.
-In 1970, he proposed the creation of a North American Common Market in his book "Indépendance et marché commun Québec-États-Unis".
+In 1970, he proposed the creation of a North American Common Market in his book "Indpendance et march commun Qubec-tats-Unis".
 From 1973 to 1976, Rodrigue Tremblay was Chairman of the Department of Economics at the University of Montreal.

-In addition to his professorial and professional activities, Rodrigue Tremblay has been active in public speaking about politics and the economy, while writing a twice-monthly column in a major financial newspaper.
+In addition to his professorial and professional activities, Rodrigue Tremblay has been active in public speaking about politics and the economy, and writes a blog that is reposted and shared on thousands of sites.

 Rodrigue Tremblay is a Canadian Who's Who; International Who's Who and Who's Who of International Scientists.